Prisms and Prismatic Cohomology

+The argument given below is somewhat indirect, and relies crucially on the fact that degeneracy maps may be ignored when passing from cosimplicial abelian groups to the corresponding object in the derived category.
+It is desirable to have a better proof of this comparison.
+A similar statement can also be found in \cite[Lemma 3.28]{NiziolKLog} (which we learnt about from \cite[Appendix B]{KoshikawaLog1}).

-gives a quasi-isomorphism on associated unnormalized chain complexes of $k$-modules. \end{lemma} \begin{proof} By a filtered colimit argument, we reduce to the case where $B$ is a polynomial algebra in finitely many variables.
+\begin{proof} By a filtered colimit argument, we reduce to the case where $B$ is a polynomial algebra in finitely many variables.
 We first explain why $B^\bullet$ admits a ``basis'' over $B^{\bullet,(1)}$ as a semi-cosimplicial module (i.e., ignoring degeneracy maps), and then we use the basis to prove the lemma.
-For ease of notation, write $B = k[M]$ for the monoid $M = \mathbf{N}^r$ with suitable $r \geq 1$.
+For ease of notation, write $B = k[M]$ for the monoid $M = \mathbf{N}^r$ with suitable $r \geq 0$.

 For any $[n] \in \Delta$, we have the monoid $M^{\oplus [n]}$.
 As $[n]$ varies, the assignment $[n] \mapsto M^{\oplus [n]}$ assembles naturally into a cosimplicial object $EM$: the face maps are given by inclusions of finite products of $M$ into larger finite products (and thus only use the knowedge of $M$ as a set pointed by $0 \in M$), while the degeneracies involve the monoid operation.
 More precisely, $EM$ is the Cech nerve of the map $0 \to M$ of commutative monoids.
 The construction $M \mapsto EM$ is functorial in $M$, and the map $B^{\bullet,(1)} \to B^\bullet$ in the question identifies with the map $k[E(pM)] \to k[EM]$ on monoid algebras induced by the inclusion $pM \subset M$ by functroriality of $E(-)$.